so-normie/the-vault/the-vault/🔴 Academics/📚 Educational Resources/🗒️ C++/Misc. Notes.md

 ﹇<br>
 Are arrays contiguous in C++?
 If so, what is the benefit?
-Explain.

 #card